aymanggv/Yelp-Data-Analysis/README.md

 # Yelp-Data-Analysis
 This project is an end-to-end data analytics pipeline for analyzing Yelp reviews and businesses.
 It extracts large-scale JSON data, processes it using Python, stores it in Amazon S3, loads it into Snowflake, and performs sentiment analysis using SQL and UDFs.
 The final step is to analyze and visualize the data.
+The dataset can be fonund on https://business.yelp.com/data/resources/open-dataset/

 <h2>Tech Stack</h2>
 <ul>